-- 4 Jenny V. Turton1., Philipp Hochreuther1., Nathalie Reimann1., Manuel T. Blau^{2,3} - 1Institute of Geography, Friedrich-Alexander University, 90154 Erlangen, Germany - 6 2Department of Climate System, Pusan National University, Busan 46241, South Korea - 7 3Centre for Climate Physics, Institute for Basic Science, Busan 46241, South Korea
+- Jenny V. Turton1., Philipp Hochreuther1., Nathalie Reimann1., Manuel T. Blau2 - 1Institute of Geography, Friedrich-Alexander University, 90154 Erlangen, Germany - 6 2Pusan National University, Busan, South Korea

-9 Correspondence to: Jenny V. Turton (jenny.turton@fau.de)
+8 Correspondence to: Jenny V. Turton (jenny.turton@fau.de)

-- 11 Abstract.
-The Nioghalvfjerdsfjorden glacier (also known as 79 North Glacier) drains approximately 8% of the - Greenland ice sheet.
-Supraglacial lakes (SGLs), or surface melt ponds, are a persistent summertime feature, and are - thought to drain rapidly to the base of the glacier and influence seasonal ice velocity.
-However, seasonal development - and spatial distribution of SGLs in the northeast of Greenland is poorly understood, leaving a substantial error on the - estimate of melt water and its impacts on ice velocity.
-Using results from an automated detection of melt ponds, - 16 atmospheric and surface mass balance modelling and reanalysis products, we investigate the role of specific climatic - 17 conditions on melt onset, extent and duration from 2016 to 2019.
-The summers of 2016 and 2019 were characterised by - 18 above average air temperatures, particularly in June, as well as a number of rainfall events, which led to extensive melt - ponds to elevations up to 1600 m.
-Conversely, 2018 was particularly cold, with a large accumulated snowpack, which - 20 limited the development of lakes to altitudes less than 800 m.
-There is evidence of inland expansion and increases in the - 21 total area of lakes compared to the early 2000s, as projected by future global warming scenarios.
+- 10 Abstract.Together with two neighbouring glaciers, the Nioghalvfjerdsfjorden glacier (also known as 79 North Glacier) - drains approximately 12-16% of the Greenland ice sheet.
+Supraglacial lakes (SGLs), or surface melt ponds, are a - 12 persistent summertime feature, and are thought to drain rapidly to the base of the glacier and influence seasonal ice - 13 velocity.
+However, seasonal development and spatial distribution of SGLs in the northeast of Greenland is poorly - 14 understood, leaving a substantial error on the estimate of melt water and its impacts on ice velocity.
+Using results from - an automated detection of melt ponds, atmospheric and surface mass balance modelling and reanalysis products, we - 16 investigate the role of specific climatic conditions on melt onset, extent and duration from 2014 to 2019.
+The summers - 17 of 2016 and 2019 were characterised by above average air temperatures, particularly in June, as well as a number of - 18 rainfall events, which led to extensive melt ponds to elevations over 1400m.
+Conversely, 2018 was particularly cold, - 19 with a large, accumulated snowpack, which limited the development of lakes to altitudes less than 800m.
+There is - evidence of inland expansion and increases in the total area of lakes compared to the early 2000s, as projected by future - 21 global warming scenarios.